obscuritylabs/PythonFundamentals/02_python3_tooling_build_systems/slides/01_04_pipenv_usage_and_setup.md

 $ pipenv run python --version
 ```

-Another very handy command to reset your enviroment by deleting the old `env`:
+Another very handy command to reset your environment by deleting the old `env`:

 ```bash
 $ pipenv --rm